Wells, Windmills and Wandering

-The sails of the windmill on Wimbledon Common may still turn - but on the day that I visited there was only a gentle breeze.
-Not sufficient to turn the sails but enough to blow away the clouds that had gathered around it and reveal the blue sky.
+I had hoped to see the sails of the windmill turning but there was only a gentle breeze - not sufficient to turn the sails but enough to blow away the clouds that had gathered around it.
 I could see the windmill, hiding behind the trees on the edge of the common as I followed the path to its door.

 As I approached it, the clouds began to part - as if some mysterious force knew that it was soon time to open for visitors.